Dan Collison

 Project takeaways

-Save time with Figma - and - take a risk on a workshop.
+Save time with Figma and take a risk with a workshop.

-I was on the fence about running the design principles workshop - I don't want to waste people's time.
-The main reason to run the workshop was to negate design language push back or trampled feelings.. it's possible that the stakeholders in this project weren't ever going to push back on my work - but I think on balance it was worth taking up those couple of hours.
+I was on the fence about running the design principles workshop.
+I want to be mindful of stakeholders' time.
+The reason to run the workshop was to avoid design-related friction.
+It is possible that the stakeholders were never going to find fault with the work, but on balance it was worth taking up that time just to be sure.

 Next case study